 The Pre-Primary is situated at 78 Albert Road, opposite the High School buildings on the main school campus.
 The large, garden in the middle of the property provides a tranquil setting with ample opportunity for secure, supervised outdoor play.
 A staff of 15 adults allows us to meet the individual needs of each pupil, and to provide a loving, nurturing environment that is so essential in these early years of a child’s development.
 We view the Pre-Primary as an extension of the home, and our role as one of supporting our parents in the training up of their children.

 We cater for three main age groups:

-All three groups are served by excellent and proven Bible-based curricula.
+All four groups are served by excellent and proven Bible-based curricula.
 Since we understand that God is central to every aspect of living, we have given Him his rightful place at the center of the Pre-Primary curriculum.
 The following scripture is foundational in this regard: